Ivatan people: Culture

-One of the endemic clothing of the Ivatans is the vakul.
-A vakul is a headgear designed to protect the wearer from sun and rain.
+One of the endemic garments of the Ivatans is the vakul.
+A vakul is headgear designed to protect the wearer from sun and rain.
 It is made from vuyavuy palm fiber.

 The Ivatans have three folk song styles: the laji, the kanta, and the kalusan.
 The laji are ancient lyrical songs that are supposed to be sung when they are merry or just finished work.
 The kalusan is sung during work.

 The Ivatan have legends that are called kabbata.
 They have the rawod, chants that chronicle the adventures of the Ivatan's forefathers as they escape a disaster.